LeoSan/LeoSan/README.md

 ### 👨‍💻 Sobre Mí

-Soy un **desarrollador Full-Stack** con más de una década de experiencia construyendo soluciones web robustas y escalables.
-Me apasiona mantenerme actualizado con las últimas tendencias tecnológicas y actualmente estoy ampliando mis habilidades con una **Maestría en Análisis y Visualización de Datos Masivos**.
-Mi objetivo es combinar mi profundo conocimiento en desarrollo con el poder de los datos para crear productos innovadores.
+I'm a **Full-Stack Developer** with over a decade of experience building robust and scalable web solutions.
+I'm passionate about staying up-to-date with the latest technological trends and am currently expanding my skills with a **Master's Degree in Big Data Analysis and Visualization**.
+My goal is to combine my deep development knowledge with the power of data to create innovative products.

-- 🌍 Originario de Venezuela, ciudadano mexicano y residente en CDMX.
+- 🌍 Originally from Venezuela, a Mexican citizen living in Mexico City.
-- ✈️ En mi tiempo libre, exploro los "Pueblos Mágicos" de México. ¡Ya conozco más de 20!
+- ✈️ In my free time, I explore Mexico's "Pueblos Mágicos" (Magical Towns).
+I've already visited more than 20!
-- 🔭 **Actualmente trabajando y mejorando:** Proyectos con stack MERN.
+- 🔭 **Currently working and improving:** Projects with the MERN stack.
-- 🔭 **Actualmente trabajando y mejorando:** Proyectos con Python DJANGO.
+- 🔭 **Currently working and improving:** Projects with Python and DJANGO.
-- 🔭 **Actualmente trabajando y mejorando:** Proyectos con PHP LARAVEL.
+- 🔭 **Currently working and improving:** Projects with PHP and LARAVEL.
-- 🔭 **Actualmente Estudiando Maestria Big Data :** Universidad Rioja de España.
+- 🔭 **Currently studying a Master's degree in Big Data:** Universidad Rioja, Spain.
 UNIR
-- 🌱 **Aprendiendo:** Python, PHP, React.
+- 🌱 **Learning:** Python, PHP, React.

 ### 🛠️ Tecnologías y Herramientas